nirajankeybridge/faqs/what-do-i-do-if-i-am-experiencing-interference-for-my-licensed-and-registered-operation.md

 Additionally, Industry Canada can also unauthorize use of certain channels by certain WSDs.

-However, on-the-ground enforcement is out of scope for WSDBA.

 [Section 18 of the DBS-01 — White Space Database Specifications](http://www.ic.gc.ca/eic/site/smt-gst.nsf/eng/sf10928.html#s18) is as follows:

 > ## 18.
 Interference Response